 Quick history:

-• I am happy … for like 5 minutes knowing I’m not done, can’t be done.
-I search out an instrumental of “It’s Beginning to Look a Lot Like Christmas” and take that with me into my studio at work and then send home the pieces to mix with maybe a little Christmas production magic
+I am happy … but only for like 5 minutes as I know I’m not done, can’t be done.
+I search out an instrumental of “It’s Beginning to Look a Lot Like Christmas” and take that with me into my studio at work and then send home the pieces to mix with maybe a little Christmas production magic involved

-• Four years later Linda’s husband is singing the tune during the season in anticipation and Linda is also telling me that Patrick (and his tail Sebastian – apparently it is its own being entirely) are also waiting
+Four years later Linda’s husband is singing the tune during the season in anticipation, Linda tells me that Patrick (and his tail Sebastian – apparently it is its own being entirely) are also waiting and I get to enjoy, again, one of the best unintentional gifts I have ever unintentionally gotten someone.
+Yay!
+Go me!! hehehehe

-Cheers to you Patrick (and Sebastian) as always, you damn good looking Christmas cat … and tail.
+Cheers to you Linda and your fella and to you Patrick (and Sebastian) as always, you damn good looking Christmas cat … and tail.

 ‘Tis the season Patrick.